LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 4. To test the effect of newly created policy, try to create a new Serverless Spark job in Azure Machine Learning workspace.
 The policy should deny the creation as shown on example below:
 ![Az_Policy_Effect](images/azpolicy_effect.png)

 > Note: This is a basic policy example.
-You can customize it further based on your needs.
+You can customise it further based on your needs.